-Covid 19 Delta outbreak: Fines up to $15k for businesses over vaccine passes - NZ Herald
+Covid-19 Delta outbreak: Fines up to $15K for businesses over vaccine passes - NZ Herald

-Businesses required to but that refuse to enforce vaccine passes could face fines of up to $15,000.
+Businesses which are required to - but refuse to - enforce vaccine passes could face fines of up to $15,000.

-The Government announced new details today to help businesses and employers decide when workers need to be vaccinated under the new traffic light system from December 3.
+The Government announced new details today around vaccine mandates for businesses under the new traffic light system from December 3.

-It includes a tool outlining clear legal criteria which must be met before a business can require vaccination.
+It includes a tool outlining legal criteria which must be met before a business can require its workers to be vaccinated.

-Workers covered by the My Vaccine Pass mandate will need to have their first dose by December 3 and be fully vaccinated by January 17.
+Workers covered by the My Vaccine Pass mandate will need to have their first dose by December 3 - 10 days' time - and be fully vaccinated by January 17.

-It comes after Prime Minister Jacinda Ardern yesterday announced New Zealand will move to the traffic light system on December 3, a framework that focuses heavily on vaccine passes.
+Legislation enabling the entire new traffic light and vaccine mandate system will be introduced today under urgency, but with recess next week it leaves just two days for it to be debated and no public submissions- a process Opposition MPs have slammed as "shambolic and repugnant".

 Workplace Relations and Safety Minister Michael Wood announced a tool today to help clarify what work should be covered by vaccinated workers and for assessing when it is reasonable to require vaccination for other work.